teamdailypractice/book-how-to/life-book/ch00-questions/001-questions.md

 # Questions

-* Be a good listener
+* Asking questions, is a skill to be developed, practiced every day
+* To ask questions, I have to be **a good listener**

 ## Question Patterns